Haig Park is a heritage-listed park in the heart of Canberra’s city centre.

 While it is known for its rows of mixed tree species and its role in Canberra’s history, it is currently underused, is perceived as unsafe and doesn't meet the needs of the community.

-The ACT Government is developing a master plan for Haig Park that sets out a long-term vision for the park and suggested short-term actions to make it more inviting and usable while maintaining its heritage value.
+The ACT Government has developed a place plan for Haig Park that sets out a long-term vision for the park and suggested short-term actions to make it more inviting and usable while maintaining its heritage value.

-The master plan will look at all of Haig Park, from Limestone Avenue to Froggatt Street.
-It will also look at surrounding areas that influence the park including the Turner Tennis Club, Turner Bowls Club and Sullivan’s Creek Parklands.
+The place plan looks at all of Haig Park, from Limestone Avenue to Froggatt Street; including Sullivans Creek Parklands.

-The master plan, which will be finalised in 2018, will set out how the park could change in the future, where to invest funding and will define what is important about the space and how its character and quality can be conserved and improved.
+The place plan sets out how the park could change in the future and defines what is important about the space and how its character and quality can be conserved and improved.

 Implementation of the place plan will be subject to budget availability and some elements will require regulatory and heritage approval.

 The next phase of engagement has two stages during the second half of 2018.